English

 ST Connector

-The ST connector, features a 2.5mm ferrule and utilizes a half twist bayonet-style lock mechanism for secure attachment.
-As one of the earliest connector types widely adopted in fiber optic networking, the "ST" designation stands for "Straight Tip," referencing its design.
-Despite their historical prevalence, ST connectors are becoming less common due to the growing popularity of more advanced connector designs.
-They are typically found on the ends of multi-mode cables and offer easy and rapid plugging and unplugging from fiber optic cables.
+The ST connector, featuring a 2.5mm ferrule and a bayonet-style lock mechanism, was one of the earliest connectors widely adopted in fiber optic networking.
+Despite its historical significance, ST connectors are becoming less common in favor of more advanced designs.
+They are typically found on multi-mode cables and offer easy and rapid connections, making them a legacy option still relevant in some types of media converter.

 MTP/MPO Connector